 Many people think that safaris are only suitable for adults, but this is not true at all.
 There are plenty of family-friendly safari experiences and kids have a huge amount to gain from an African family safari.
-Here are some of our favourite destinations for families looking for an African safari.
+Here are some of our favourite destinations for family African safari.

 Five Destinations for African Family Safaris

 Kenya is one of the most popular destinations in Africa and offers a classic safari experience for all ages.
-Kenya has many different safari options, so it’s great for families who want lots of flexibility in their safari planning.
+Kenya has some of the best safari parks in Africa, so it’s great for families who want lots of flexibility in their safari planning.
 The world-renowned Masai Mara National Reserve hosts the spectacular annual great migration.
 There are many other beautiful national parks for families to discover and of course, the stunning coast for some post-safari beach action.

 Kenya, with its 24 national parks, has the highest number of national parks in Africa.
-Kenya is also amongst the top destinations for sightings of Big 5.
-It has a dense concentration of mammals, from the long-necked giraffe to the unrivalled predator – the Lion.
+Kenya is also among the top destinations for sightings of Big 5.
+It has a dense concentration of mammals, from the long-necked giraffe to the unrivaled predator – the lion.
 It’s not just the adults who are left mesmerised by the wild beauty of these animals, but even children are just as fascinated by them.

 Best Family Safari Lodges in Kenya

-- Masai Mara National Reserve: Kichwa Tembo Tented Camp, Mara Intrepids, Gamewatchers Adventure Camp, and Mara Springs Tented Camp.
+- Masai Mara National Reserve: Kichwa Tembo Tented Camp, Mara Intrepids, Gamewatchers Adventure Camp, Mara Springs Tented Camp

-- Amboseli National Park: Amboseli Eco camp, Sentrim Amboseli Lodge, and Ol Tukai Lodge Amboseli.
+- Amboseli National Park: Amboseli Eco Camp, Sentrim Amboseli Lodge, Ol Tukai Lodge Amboseli

 South Africa is an incredibly diverse country with plenty to offer as a children’s safari destination and a wide range of family-friendly national parks to explore, from huge Kruger National Park to smaller private reserves.
 Apart from spectacular safari locations, families can also experience bustling cities like Cape Town and beautiful beaches.
 South Africa has a rich and vibrant history and plenty of cultural influences that give the country a unique vibe.